Wall Street's rally rolls on, led by torrid tech stocks

 NEW YORK (AP) — Wall Street is rallying more on Thursday, led by excitement around tech stocks and a surge for Facebook’s parent company.

-The S&P 500 was 1.4% higher in midday trading a day after hitting its highest level since August.
-The Nasdaq composite was 2.9% higher, as of 11:50 a.m.
+The S&P 500 was 1.4% higher in afternoon trading a day after hitting its highest level since August.
+The Nasdaq composite was 3.3% higher, as of 2:09 p.m.
 Eastern time, while the Dow Jones Industrial Average was lagging because it has less of an emphasis on tech.
-It was down 133 points, or 0.4%, at 33,959.
+It was down 35 points, or 0.1%, at 34,058.

 Stocks had already been on the upswing through the start of the year on hopes that the Federal Reserve may be set to pause soon on its hikes to interest rates.
 Such increases help stamp out inflation but also hurt the economy and investment prices.